School of Media and Journalism

 Social and behavioral sciences (historical analysis) Approaches requirement: Students must take HIST 128 American History since 1865.

-• Students must complete at least 21 credit hours of C grades or better in JOMC courses.
+Students must complete at least 21 credit hours with C grades or better in JOMC courses.

-• Students must complete at least 15 hours of C grades or better in BUSI courses.
+Students must complete at least 13.5 hours with C grades or better in BUSI courses.

 In order to graduate, business journalism majors must achieve a score of at least 70 percent on the school's usage and grammar exam.
 Students have several opportunities to take the usage and grammar exam before they graduate.

 To receive a bachelor of arts degree with a major in business journalism, students must complete at least 120 credit hours with a minimum 2.0 grade point average as required by the University.

 Students from outside the school may earn a minor in journalism and mass communication.
 Participation is limited, and interested students must apply to the senior associate dean of the school by January 15.
 Preference is given to sophomores.

-Students must choose one of the following tracks and complete at least 15 credit hours of C grades or better in JOMC courses taken at UNC–Chapel Hill.
+Students must choose one of the following specializations and complete at least 15 credit hours with C grades or better in JOMC courses taken at UNCChapel Hill.